 Coolant is a vital component for the safe operation of the internal combustion engine.
 Such engines produce a lot of heat due to the ignition of the air/fuel mixture.
-Coolant circulates through the engine block carrying with it heat from the hot engine and transferring this heat to the radiator.

-What is coolant?
+What is Engine coolant?

 Coolant is made from a mixture of ethylene glycol and distilled water.
-Some people simple refer to it as anti-freeze.
+Some people simply refer to it as anti-freeze.
 You pour the contents of the coolant through a reservoir on the radiator.
 The coolant is vital for engine heat dissipation.

 The coolant transfers this heat from the hot engine to the radiator where it is cooled off.
 This circulation helps keep your engine operating at optimal temperatures.
-If your engine overheats then you may experience significant damage that will result in an engine overhaul.

 You should not use normal water for such conditions as it can freeze in the engine block causing further damage to your engine.
 The pressure produced when water turns into ice in the engine block can destroy your cylinder heads, crack the engine block or destroy other delicate engine components.
-Most coolants are green, pink or orange in color.
+Most coolants are green, pink, or orange in color.

 When to dispose of your coolant